Algebra Equation Solver

 What is the quadratic formula?

 The quadratic formula is x = (-b ± √(b²-4ac)) / 2a, used to solve equations of the form ax² + bx + c = 0.
 The expression b²-4ac under the square root is called the discriminant.
-If it's positive, there are two real solutions; if zero, one repeated solution; if negative, no real solutions (complex roots).
+If it's positive, there are two real solutions; if zero, one repeated solution; if negative, complex roots.

 How do I solve simultaneous equations?

-There are three main methods: substitution (solve one equation for a variable, substitute into the other), elimination (add/subtract equations to cancel a variable), and Cramer's Rule (using determinants).
-This solver uses Cramer's Rule, which is systematic and works well for 2x2 systems.
+Three main methods: substitution (solve one equation for a variable, substitute into the other), elimination (add/subtract equations to cancel a variable), and Cramer's Rule (using determinants).
+This solver uses Cramer's Rule for 2×2 systems, which is systematic and exam-efficient.